peers/peerjs-server/README.md

 ### Run PeerServer

-Install the library
+Install the library:

     npm install peer

-Run the server
+Run the server:

     var PeerServer = require('peer').PeerServer;
     var server = new PeerServer({ port: 9000 });

-Connecting to the server from PeerJS
+Connecting to the server from PeerJS:

     <script>
-        // No API key requried when not using cloud server var peer = new Peer('someid', {host: 'localhost', port: 9000});
+        // No API key required when not using cloud server var peer = new Peer('someid', {host: 'localhost', port: 9000});
     </script>

+Using HTTPS: Simply pass in PEM-encoded certificate and key.

+    var fs = require('fs');
+    var PeerServer = require('peer').PeerServer;

+    var server = new PeerServer({
+      port: 9000,
+      ssl: {
+        key: fs.readFileSync('/path/to/your/ssl/key/here.key'),
+        certificate: fs.readFileSync('/path/to/your/ssl/certificate/here.crt')
+      }
+    });

 ## Problems?